-Romina was born in Buenos Aires, Argentina where she started her artistic career as a classical dancer.
-At the early age of 15, she moved to NYC by herself after being invited by the School of American Ballet.
+Romina was born in Buenos Aires, Argentina where she began her artistic career as a classical dancer.
+At the early age of 15, she moved to NYC by herself after being selected for the School of American Ballet.
 She followed with music education at the Juilliard School and intensive acting training at the William Esper Studio, during which she began to be featured in films, TV, music videos and commercials.

-Some of her earlier credits include stage performances from Swan Lake and Bach’s Saint Matthew’s Passion (at some of Argentina’s most prestigious venues like Teatro Colon and Teatro Coliseo), to Guys and Dolls (The Juilliard Theater) and A Mass (New York State Theater).
+her earlier credits include stage performances from Swan Lake and Bach’s Saint Matthew’s Passion (at some of Argentina’s most prestigious venues like Teatro Colon and Teatro Coliseo), to Guys and Dolls (The Juilliard Theater) and A Mass (New York State Theater).

-Daughter of a successful Argentinean actress/director and an award-winning photographer, Romina developed a passion for visual storytelling at a very young age.
+Daughter of a successful Argentinean actress/director and an award-winning photographer, Romina developed a passion for visual storytelling at a young age.

 In 2014, she made her directorial debut with How a Man Gets Ready (a 1 min spec commercial/ micro-short she also wrote, produced and starred in), through which she was selected as one of the top emerging directors of the year at SHOOT Magazine’s 12th Annual New Directors Showcase held at NYC’s Directors Guild of America Theater, sponsored by the DGA.